terminal-atomics/Vanadium-Browser/CONTRIBUTING.md

 * Same line bracing
 * Honestly just look around the code base and imitate the style
 * Use Let var types pls
+* Use '' for strings and if needed ``
+* Keep code well commented

 ## Pull requests we reject

 * Anything from b_boy_ww

+## Guidelines

+* The browser will work using the EGA pallete, keep it within those boundaries.
+* This means 16 colors at once out of a pallete of 64 colors.
+Look it up if you don't understand.